Tracer particle in a confined correlated medium: an adiabatic elimination method: Application to specific models

 In the last two expressions, the part proportional to $h_1$, which encodes the effect of boundary fields, is only present for Neumann \bcs.
 Here, \cref{eq:W(R)_GS_lin} suggests to define the dimensionless coupling constant \beq \varkappa_h^\T{(GS)} \equiv \frac{h L^{3/2}}{\sqrt{c_4}} \, . \eeq Analogously, a dimensionless coupling quantifying the importance of the contribution of the boundary fields $h_1$ can be introduced as \beq \varkappa_{h_1}^\T{(GS)} \equiv \frac{h_1 L^{3/2}}{\sqrt{c_4}} \, , \eeq such that $W(R)$ in \cref{eq:W(R)_GS_quad} is $\propto \varkappa_c \, (\varkappa_{h_1}\ut{(GS)})^2$.
 Finally, the dynamical coefficient $M(R)$ of the linear case reads

 where $a=0,1$ marks the distinction between model A/B dynamics.

 The stationary distributions and diffusion coefficients corresponding to the quadratic or linear coupling cases are reported in \cref{fig:GS_quad,fig:GS_lin}, respectively.
-Notably, even when the stationary distributions in the quadratic case are unimodal, the (reduced) diffusion coefficient $D_r(R)$ is not (see \cref{fig:GS_quad}): the contribution of the field to the diffusion of the particle vanishes both near the boundaries and at the center of the interval.
+The (reduced) diffusion coefficient $D_r(R)$ of a quadratically coupled tracer is markedly bimodal (see \cref{fig:GS_quad}), as the contribution of the field to the diffusion of the particle nearly vanishes both near the boundaries and at the center of the interval.
+Similarly to the LG model, both for a quadratically and a linearly coupled tracer (see \cref{fig:LG_quad,fig:LG_lin}), the diffusivity is enhanced (reduced) in the case of a passive (reactive) tracer.
+As before, one may understand these trends as a consequence of the additional field-induced noise imposed on a passive tracer, and of the slowing effect of the OP halo created around a reactive tracer.